appcove/Ubuntu-Setup/README.md

 ------------------------------

-To use this script, simply clone the project, enter the Ubuntu-setup directory, and run `./Setup.sh`
+To use this script, simply clone this repo, enter the Ubuntu-setup directory, and run `./Setup.sh`